TheCing/mathias-environmental/site/content/_index.md

       properly.
 stories:
   heading: The Mathias Environmental Difference
+  text: >-
-  text: Our approach, our team, and our ability to measure and certify results
-    makes our solutions attractive for a wide range of buildings.
-Not only are these solutions safe and efficient, but the results are clearly understandable and able to be explained easily to your staff, students and parents.
+    Our approach, our team, and our ability to measure and certify results makes our solutions attractive for a wide range of buildings.
+Not only are these solutions safe and efficient, but the results are clearly understandable and able to be explained easily to your staff, clients and stakeholders.

+    Our approach, our team, and our ability to measure and certify results makes our

+    solutions attractive for a wide range of buildings.
+Not only are these solutions safe

+    and efficient, but customers can easily share these meaningful air quality improvements.

+    Our advantages include:

+    PRELIMINARY EVALUATION including testing of existing HVAC system

+    DESIGN, including 3rd party professional engineers

+    INSTALLATION by licensed & experienced professional contractor

+    LITTLE TO NO IMPACT on existing equipment and performance

+    TESTING AND COMMISSIONING of new work to measure and verify

+    effectiveness and performance by an independent firm

+    FINAL REPORT and certification
 blurb:
   heading: Why Kaldi?
   text: Kaldi is the coffee store for everyone who believes that great coffee